globz/kitchen-cli/README.md

 > :bulb: kitchen-cli `build table`   - lets you set the path to your table, this is where you add all of your ingredients.

-> :bulb: kitchen-cli `build oven`    - lets you configure your oven so you can cook the perfect pastries for your taste .
+> :bulb: kitchen-cli `build oven`    - lets you configure your oven so you can cook the perfect pastries for your taste.

 your kitchen is now ready to operate :fork_and_knife: